Penile cancer is a disease in which malignant (cancer) cells form in the

 Penile Cancer - Diagnosis

-Question: What exams and tests were performed that resulted in a diagnosis of penile cancer?
+Question: What exams and tests led to a diagnosis of penile cancer?